Skip to Content

 Presented by College of Humanities and Social Sciences

 To outsiders, you might think Americans shooting each other is a national sport.
 In reality, it is a complex mixture of cultural and sociological traditions.
-Last year America had almost 30 firearm deaths per million people, while New Zealand had 1.6 and Australia had 1.4.
+Last year America had almost 30 firearm deaths per 100,000 people, while New Zealand had 1.6 and Australia had 1.4.
 While in the USA on a sabbatical last year, Dr Strong discovered a pressing problem was the number of people “packing” – having a license to carry a concealed weapon, including to church, shopping, and parks.
 Her informal survey of 100 people in four states about their “right to pack” elicited interesting results, especially when compared to New Zealand.

 Dr Catherine Strong is an experienced journalist and communication manager who lectures on these topics at Massey University, having worked in several other countries.
 While recently in America exploring journalism issues, she analysed the regularity of mass shootings and its impact on people’s daily lives.